tiwaojo/Events/README.md

 ## Android Studio

 Android Studio provided tools that aided in learning and building **Events** as fast and efficiently as possible.
-It provided tools such as [**Rebuild Widget Stats**](https://github.com/tiwaojo/Events/blob/master/Misc/Rebuild%20Widgets.png), and  [**Darts DevTools Flame Chart**](https://github.com/tiwaojo/Events/blob/master/Misc/Flame%20Chart.png).
+It provided tools such as [**Rebuild Widget Stats**](https://raw.githubusercontent.com/tiwaojo/Events/master/Misc/Rebuild%20Stats.png), and  [**Darts DevTools Flame Chart**](https://raw.githubusercontent.com/tiwaojo/Events/master/Misc/Flame%20Chart.png).
+Events was debugged on my old Samsung Galaxy S4 and profiled on the Galaxy S9.
+The application performed as expected on both devices due to the unmigrated dart packages.
+The application will work an all android APIs 5 and above.

 ## Features and Functions